British picture framemakers, 1600-1950 - H

 The last surviving partner, Robert Watson Lyall Hay, can be traced in Aberdeen census records, living with his parents in 1881 and 1891 (see above) and at 406 Great Western Road with his wife Agnes in 1901, when he was described as a carver and gilder, age 38.
 He died in January 1918 (The Scotsman 5 January 1918).
 The business closed and its stock of pictures, prints, artists’ colours, optical appliances, as well as the shop fittings were offered at auction in May 1918 at 73 Union St, as were the machinery and workshop fittings at 19 Guestrow (The Scotsman 8 May 1918).

 Framing work: Hay & Lyall provided frames for Robert Brough, among other Aberdeen artists.
 Brough’s portrait of John Hay was completed shortly after Hay's death in 1896 (Aberdeen Art Gallery, see website).
 From Sir George Reid’s testimonial for the business in 1912 (see above), it would seem that he had transferred his loyalties to Hay & Lyall from another Aberdeen firm, Kesson & Macdonald (qv), who had made some of his frames from the mid-1870s to the early 1890s.
-Hay & Lyall’s label can be found on George Paul Chalmers’ A Quiet Cup, exh.1886 (National Gallery of Scotland, information from Helen Smailes).
+Hay & Lyall’s label can be found on George Paul Chalmers’ A Quiet Cup, exh.1886, and his Modesty (National Gallery of Scotland, information from Helen Smailes, Keith Morrison).

 Hay & Lyall's framing account book with handwritten notes, prices of frames, artists' visiting cards, obituaries and newspaper cuttings on artists was presented to Aberdeen Art Gallery in 1991 by J.G.
 Collie (acc.no.
-ABDAG009600; not inspected by the present writer).
+ABDAG009600, not inspected).
 Names associated with the account book are Sir David Young Cameron, James Cassie, Sir William Fettes Douglas, David Farquharson, George Russell Gowans, George Hay, Alexander Davidson Longmuir, John Mitchell, Sir George Reid, Samuel Reid, Marcus Stone, Alfred Waterhouse and David West.

 Walter William Hebden (1870-1936) was born in Brighton and married three times.
 He was described as a gilder on his marriage certificate in 1890 and again in 1899, and as a picture framemaker in 1908.
 He had moved to London by the time of his second marriage in 1899, and he was living at 15 Sheen Road, Richmond as a coffee-house keeper at the time of the 1901 census.
 He traded as a carver and gilder from 1903, initially as William Hebden, and then as Hebden & Sons, presumably with his son, like him called Walter William Hebden (b.1892).
 He emigrated with his family to Melbourne in Australia in 1910.